 An Oasis in the Desert

-Perched above the Finke River 130 km’s west of Alice Springs in the stunning West MacDonnell Ranges, Glen Helen Resort offers an authentic outback holiday experience.
+Perched above the Finke River 130 km’s west of Alice Springs in the stunning West MacDonnell Ranges, Glen Helen Homestead Lodge offers an authentic outback holiday experience.
 With a range of accommodation options including en suite motel rooms, bunkhouse beds, fixed tents and powered and unpowered campsites Glen Helen Resort is an ideal stop on your red center holiday.

 A destination in its own right, Glen Helen boasts easy day trip access to the whole West MacDonnell National Park including Palm Valley, Hermansburg, Ormiston Gorge, Redbank Gorge and the internationally renowned Larapinta Trail.
 Prefer a laid back view and a little local knowledge, why not join one of our outback four wheel drive tours?

 Enjoy a cold beer at the bar before dining in the Namatjira Gallery Restaurant or cook your own barbeque while enjoying the sunset over the stunning cliffs of the Glen Helen Gorge.